h3xduck/RawTCP_Lib/README.md

 # RawTCP_Lib

-RawTCP is a library to build custom TCP/IP packets from the ground and send them through raw sockets.
-It also generates TCP/IP checksums automatically.
+RawTCP is a library to build custom TCP/IP packets from the ground and send/receive them using only raw sockets and the C language.

-RawTCP uses the AF_INET address family so it supports both customization of the Network Layer (IP) and the Transport Layer (TCP) headers.
-Support for the Link Layer will come in future updates.
+## Features
+* Create custom TCP/IP packets with control over all their fields (including network flags).
+* Automatically build packets' checksums, or request a recalculation manually.
+* Send built packets over raw sockets.
+* **NEW:** Sniff incoming packets to your device, and operate with them later.

-## Purpose
+## Use cases
+You can have a look at my project [TCPcannon](https://github.com/marsan27/TCPcannon) built on top of this library for an example!

 * Send spoofed network packets (fake source IP/port).
 * Build specific packets for network attacks (e.g SYN flooding).
-* OS fingerprinting.
+* Monitor your device network traffic.
 * Fast integration in your network application.

+Note: RawTCP uses the AF_INET address family so it supports both customization of the Network Layer (IP) and the Transport Layer (TCP) headers.
+Support for the Link Layer will come in future updates.

 ## Installation
 RawTCP is built as an static library to facilitate integration with your project.